raspberrypilearning/bike-gloves/en/step_3.md

 --- task ---

-Sew the PCB to the glove and secure the 9V battery to it (we used hot glue).
+Sew the prototype board to the glove and secure the 9V battery to it (we used hot glue).

 --- /task ---